MaxSally/Farmland_Detection_and_Categorization/README.md

 # Farmland_Detection_and_Categorization
 ## Objective 1: Preprocessing
+- Two screenshots in the root folder are for one year of land cover image overlayed on the top of NDVI image.
+- All images are resampled to smaller size (resampled 9x9 pixel as 1 pixel).
+    - If the classified image had same values in 9x9 window, then that pixel is populated as same value, otherwise that pixel is set as NaN.
+- `input\` includes
+    - Classified crops 2013 - 2022.
+    - NDVI images for each year resampled at matching lower resolution.
+    - Surface apparent temperature matching image size of classified images.
+    - `Utilities: Resample`: Contain post processing tasks like resampling TIFF's to lower resolution based on all pixels having same value, else the output is zero.
+    - `Utilities: ScatterPlotVsClasses`: Generate the Land Cover classes Vs NDVI pixel scatter plots (before and after filtering).
+    - `automatic_mask_generator_SAM PDF & IPYNB`: Create image segmentation using the uploaded TIFF file (Note: Large file can't be uploaded here).
+It runs of Google Collab.
+        - `automatic_mask_generator_SAM PDF`: Read the script as a PDF file.
 ## Objective 2: Crop vs no crop
 - `src/DataPreprocessing.ipynb` is Jupyter Notebook to preprocess input data.
 - `input/objective_2_crop_vs_no_crop` contains a sample to input images used to train UNet.
+- `src/UNetTrain.ipynb` is to build the UNet model.
 - `src/UNetTrain.ipynb` is to build the UNet model.
 ## Objective 3: Crop categorization
 - `Crop_classification.ipynb` is the Jupyter notebook to build the model.